mikeroyal/Haskell-Guide/README.md

 [Visual Studio Code](https://code.visualstudio.com/) is a code editor redefined and optimized for building and debugging modern web and cloud applications.

+[Code Server](https://coder.com/) is a tool that allows you to run [VS Code](https://code.visualstudio.com/) on any machine anywhere and access it in the browser.

+[Haskell for Visual Studio Code](https://github.com/haskell/vscode-haskell) is an extension adds language support for Haskell, powered by the [Haskell Language Server](https://github.com/haskell/haskell-language-server).

 [Haskell Dockerfile Linter](https://github.com/hadolint/hadolint) is a smarter Dockerfile linter that helps you build [best practice](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices) Docker images.

 [ShellCheck](https://www.shellcheck.net/) is a shell script static analysis tool.

-[Haskell for Visual Studio Code](https://github.com/haskell/vscode-haskell) is an extension adds language support for Haskell, powered by the [Haskell Language Server](https://github.com/haskell/haskell-language-server).

 [Haskelly](https://github.com/haskelly-dev/Haskelly) is a VS Code extension that provides complete support for casual and expert Haskell development.